Micro-enterprise website - what to keep in mind?

-It's impossible to deny that it's always difficult to start, but setting the right standards at the very beginning will pay off in a few months.
+It's undeniable that getting started is always difficult, but setting the right standards at the start will pay off in just a few months.

-By this, I mean, first of all, what a micro-enterprise website should look like.
+By this I mean, first of all, how a micro-enterprise website should look like.

 Below you will find ten tips in the context of what you need to include in such a site in order for it to bring the desired results.

-Short balloon: Your website address of the pattern namefirmy.co.uk will be the best choice in the vast majority of cases.
+Shortball: Your website address of namefirmy.co.uk will be the best choice in the vast majority of cases.

-2. Get good hosting and an SSL certificate
+2. Get a good hosting and SSL certificate

 The next step is to bet on the right hosting company.
 Preferably not one that is well represented in search engines, but one whose quality is confirmed by a number of real reviews.

-Do not be fooled by "numbers" that are based on low (or even zero) prices for various services during first year.
-In the next year and beyond, hosting companies will often make up for this first cycle trick with a higher price.
+Don't be fooled by "numbers" based on low (or even zero) prices for various services during the first year.
+In the next year and beyond, hosting companies often make up for this trick in the first cycle with a higher price.

-When choosing the right hosting company, pay attention to the total costs you will incur for the domain, hosting and SSL -certificate within the next few years.
+When choosing the right company, pay attention to the total costs that you will incur for the domain, hosting and SSL certificate over the coming years.
 Set a specific time frame for yourself, such as five years.
-On this scale, you get a wider range when it comes to any expense.
+On this scale, you'll get a wider range when it comes to any expense.

 3. Provide attractive so-called branding

-Branding can be used to describe anything related to your brand name and image:
+The term "branding" can be used to describe everything related to the name and image of your brand:

 - company name

-- using a consistent style across multiple locations (website, car wrap, business cards, folders, employee t-shirts, etc.).
+- using a single style in many places (website, car wrap, business cards, folders, employee t-shirts, etc.).

 The basic principle is that it should all be consistent.
 It will be much easier for people to remember your company, because the elements associated with it will be uniform and will be found in a variety of places.

-Typically, the home page is the part of the site that which most users see at the very beginning.
+Usually, the home page is the part of the site that most users see at the very beginning.